 If you spend all your time with friends who just want to eat out or go out for drinks, you’re likely going to gain weight or feel like you’re losing your friends when you don’t want to do the same things as them.
 This makes it all the more important to spend time around individuals with healthy habits who will support you and help you thrive.

-Get your diet on track by deterring feeders once and for all
+Get your diet on track and reduce “feeder” weight gain

 By first recognizing the feeders in your life and then using the strategies above to deter them, you can stay on track with your weight loss.
 And if you need help getting started or staying motivated, PhenQ is an effective, comprehensive weight loss supplement that will help you burn fat, boost energy, and stay motivated.